 A group of researchers trailed this idea in two primary schools in rural Bangladesh.
 The results were fascinating.
-Originally, the children only had access to a hand-pump with soap next to it, and just 4% of the children would wash their hands properly after using the latrine.
+Originally, the children only had access to a hand-pump with soap next to it, and just 4% of the children would handwash properly after using the latrine.
 The researchers then began altering the environment, constructing a clearly designated handwashing station on a raised cement platform.
 This resulted in 18% of the children washing their hands.

 Trying out the new hand washing station

 Next, a brightly coloured pathway was painted, running from the exit of the latrine to the hand-washing station.
 The majority – 58% of students – now washed their hands.
 Footprints were added to the path, and handprints were painted on the handwashing station.
 The figure climbed again.
 An impressive 68% of students now washed both of their hands with soap after exiting the latrine.

 Most excitingly, the researchers discovered that the nudges appeared to have a lasting impact on behaviour.
 Two weeks after the nudges had been completed 74% of the students washed their hands.
 And, six weeks later, 74% of students were still washing both hands with soap.